This site explores the confluence of beekeeping and technology. It is targeted at the amateur and professional:

 It is that time of year when most of the blooms are gone.
 And with those blooms goes the abundance of food for bees.
 Being ever ambitious, honey bees are going to find dinner even if it means robbing it from a weak hive.
 Continue reading Barbarians at the Gate

-Atlanta is hot but, at around 1000 feet above sea level, it is not usually as humid as Houston or . . . → Read More: Dr. Shroomlove: How I stopped worrying and learned to love the rain
+Atlanta is hot but, at around 1000 feet above sea level, it is not usually as humid as Houston or Seattle.
+This year, however, it has been wet and humid.
+In the first half of 2013, Georgia has received the same rainfall as all of 2012!
+I was becoming depressed by all the rain . . . → Read More: Dr. Shroomlove: How I stopped worrying and learned to love the rain